coecassio/GoogleAdvancedDataAnalytics/README.md

 ### Project Overview:

 This was developed as the capstone project for the Google Advanced Data Analytics Course.
-The goal was to analyse a [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv) dataset and build predictive models to provide the HR of a fictional company, Salifort Motors, with insights regarding their high employee turnover problem.
+The goal was to analyse a [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv) dataset and build a predictive model to provide insights to the HR of Salifort Motors regarding their high employee turnover problem.
 The final Random Forest model performed with 97.6% Accuracy and 92.8% F1 Score when predicting employee turnover, determining the 4 most important features being number of projects taken, average monthly hours worked, result of last employee evaluation and company time.
 EDA also indicated 2 other features, promotions and salary range, that weren't good predictors due to their extremely imbalanced distributions, but could be used as tools to reduce turnover.

 ### Business Understanding: